 Regardless of their location across the globe, the removal of travel and time constraints when compared to physical events encourages higher participation and catches the eye of both passive and active candidates.

-Gaining access to talent with diverse backgrounds and skill sets, employers benefit from well-rounded candidates pipelines to aid collaborative and swift recruitment.
+Gaining access to talent with diverse backgrounds and skillsets, employers benefit from well-rounded candidate pipelines to aid collaborative and swift recruitment.

-Eliminating need for marketing materials and expensive corporate giveaways, virtual career fair features such as the Video Vault and Resource Center easily share company videos, photo galleries, FAQS, brochures and more to paint an attractive picture reflecting company culture.
+Eliminating the need for marketing materials and expensive corporate giveaways, virtual career fair features such as the Video Vault and Resource Center help to easily share company videos, photo galleries, FAQs, brochures, and more to paint an attractive picture reflecting company culture.

 Did you know that jobs get 36% more applications when paired with video content?
 Imagine the improved visitor traction if employers used webinars to boost audience interactions.
 Virtual platforms can host webinars, prerecorded or live, to discuss popular industry topics, or even invite guest speakers to initiate interesting Q&As.

-Virtual career fairs provide booths with chat features enabling job-seekers to quickly reach out to the booth representatives and get answers in real-time.
-Meanwhile, recruiters can also make use of this technology to for quick interviewing to screen candidates on the spot.
+Online career events provide booths with chat features, enabling job seekers to quickly reach out to booth representatives and get answers in real time.
+Meanwhile, recruiters can also make use of this technology for quick interviewing to screen candidates on the spot.

-A virtual career fair is an awesome time saver; the online event can be set up in weeks to help hosts accelerate hiring, and not lose precious time in putting together a hiring solution with high risks and unnecessary costs.
+A virtual career fair is an awesome time-saver; the online event can be set up in a matter of weeks, to help hosts accelerate hiring and not lose precious time in putting together a hiring solution with high risks and unnecessary costs.

-Acquiring real-time data to identify preferred employers, job types, unique and recurring visitors, webinar views, etc. provides measurable insights to help drive consistent improvement in event quality.
+Acquiring real-time data to identify preferred employers, job types, unique and recurring visitors, webinar views, and more provides measurable insights to help drive consistent improvement in event quality.

-A refreshing modern, cost-effective yet impactful take on bespoke event hosting, virtual career fairs are not just the future, but also a current favorite amongst organizers.
-Providing access to a global audience, powerful digital footprint, and engaging functionalities such as webinars and video vaults, the online event hosting platform attract and retains job seeker interest like nothing else.
-Equipping hosts with the advantage of quick set up within 3-4 weeks instead of months of planning, virtual career fairs are known to attract 7x the traffic due to unlimited capacity and round-the-clock event hosting convenience.
+A refreshing, modern, and cost-effective yet impactful take on bespoke event hosting, virtual career events are not just the future, but also a current favorite among organizers.
+Providing access to a global audience, powerful digital footprint, and engaging functionalities such as webinars and video vaults, the online event hosting platform attracts and retains job seeker interest like nothing else.
+Equipping hosts with the advantage of quick setup within 3-4 weeks instead of months of planning, virtual career fairs are known to attract 7x the traffic due to unlimited capacity and round-the-clock event hosting convenience.

-Encompassing other innovative features such as easy to navigate virtual lobbies and webinar friendly auditoriums, participating employers are provided custom designed booths in the exhibitor’s hall enriched with useful content including vacancies, company overview, informational videos, and downloadable brochures.
+Encompassing other innovative features such as easy-to-navigate virtual lobbies and webinar-friendly auditoriums, participating employers are provided custom-designed booths in the exhibitor’s hall, enriched with useful content including current job openings, company overviews, informational videos, and downloadable brochures.
 Making all information paperless and efficient, visitors can have focused one-on-one chats with booth representatives and even interview on the spot via audio/chat/video capabilities.

 Taking away the need for travel, job seekers can explore employment prospects in a secure digital setting and submit resumes online to instantly become a part of a powerful candidate pipeline.

-Combining the attributes of an online and traditional career fair, the event that takes place in both a physical and digital setting.
+Combining the attributes of both online and traditional career fairs, hybrid events take place in both a physical and digital setting.
 For instance, the host can bring together employers and local job seekers in a physical setting with booths for more focused in-person communication, but also provide companies with online booths for remote candidates to view vacancies and apply for roles online.

-With studies indicating hybrid events to increase event attendance and productivity by 20% and 27% respectively, they are excellent at targeting active and passive candidates, improving hiring quality, and enable data-driven lead tracking.
-With virtual events tracking registration, login, chats, downloads, etc, this route is great for hosts to monitor engagement levels and even conduct post-event follow-ups.
+With studies indicating that hybrid events can increase event attendance and productivity by 20% and 27%, respectively, they are excellent at targeting active and passive candidates, improving hiring quality, and enabling data-driven lead tracking.
+With virtual events tracking registration, logins, chats, downloads, and other metrics, this route is great for hosts to monitor engagement levels and even conduct post-event follow-ups.

 For organizations interested in virtual career fair longevity, hosting evergreen events is the perfect solution.

-So what is an “evergreen” virtual career fair?
+So what is an “evergreen” online career fair?
 Simply put, the online event remains available for an extended period of time (could be months or even years) to always keep recruitment momentum in action.
-The “live” aspects are confined to a small amount of time, for e.g. live chat and webinars are only scheduled for specific dates while the rest of the content, media, job board, etc. are available for a longer period of time.
+The “live” aspects are confined to a small amount of time — for example, live chat and webinars are only scheduled for specific dates while the rest of the content, media, job boards, etc. are available for a longer period of time.